Montana-Media-Arts/webDesignFall2024/_docs/topic-10/07-alignment/02-page.md

 <div class="divider-heading"></div>

-We can also **vertically align** element.
-The `vertical-align: ` property specifies vertical placement of text in relation to an inline element, usually images.
+We can also **vertically align** elements.
+The `vertical-align: ` property specifies the vertical placement of text in relation to an inline element, usually images.

 <div class="code-heading">
   <span class="css">CSS</span>